Strike action: Variations

-Most strikes are undertaken by labor unions during collective bargaining as a last resort.
+Most strikes are organized by labor unions during collective bargaining as a last resort.
 The object of collective bargaining is for the employer and the union to come to an agreement over wages, benefits, and working conditions.
 A collective bargaining agreement may include a clause (a contractual "no-strike clause") which prohibits the union from striking during the term of the agreement.
 Under U.S. labor law, a strike in violation of a no-strike clause is not a protected concerted activity.

 The scope of a no-strike clause varies; generally, the U.S. courts and National Labor Relations Board have determined that a collective bargaining agreement's no-strike clause has the same scope as the agreement's arbitration clauses, such that "the union cannot strike over an arbitrable issue."
 The U.S. Supreme Court held in Jacksonville Bulk Terminals Inc. v.
 International Longshoremen's Association (1982), a case involving the International Longshoremen's Association refusing to work with goods for export to the Soviet Union in protest against its invasion of Afghanistan, that a no-strike clause does not bar unions from refusing to work as a political protest (since that is not an "arbitrable" issue), although such activity may lead to damages for a secondary boycott.
 Whether a no-strike clause applies to sympathy strikes depends on the context.
 Some in the labor movement consider no-strike clauses to be an unnecessary detriment to unions in the collective bargaining process.

-Occasionally, workers decide to strike without the sanction of a labor union, either because the union refuses to endorse such a tactic, or because the workers concerned are non-unionized.
-Such strikes are often described as unofficial.
+Occasionally, workers decide to strike without the sanction of a labor union, either because the union refuses to endorse such a tactic, or because the workers involved are non-unionized.
 Strikes without formal union authorization are also known as wildcat strikes.

-In many countries, wildcat strikes do not enjoy the same legal protections as recognized union strikes, and may result in penalties for the union members who participate or their union.
+In many countries, wildcat strikes do not enjoy the same legal protections as recognized union strikes, and may result in penalties for the union members who participate, or for their union.
 The same often applies in the case of strikes conducted without an official ballot of the union membership, as is required in some countries such as the United Kingdom.

 A strike may consist of workers refusing to attend work or picketing outside the workplace to prevent or dissuade people from working in their place or conducting business with their employer.
-Less frequently workers may occupy the workplace, but refuse either to do their jobs or to leave.
+Less frequently, workers may occupy the workplace, but refuse to work.
 This is known as a sit-down strike.
 A similar tactic is the work-in, where employees occupy the workplace but still continue work, often without pay, which attempts to show they are still useful, or that worker self-management can be successful.
 For instance, this occurred with factory occupations in the Biennio Rosso strikes – the "two red years" of Italy from 1919 to 1920.